TedMichalik/FS1/README.md

 # DC2 - Additional Debian AD DC Setup
-Scripts and configuration files needed to set up an additional Active Directory Domain Controller on Debian.
+Scripts and configuration files needed to set up an additional Active Directory Domain Controller on Debian in a VirtualBox environment.

 Reference links: